swcarpentry/git-novice/09-conflict.md

 Git has then inserted `=======` as a separator between the conflicting changes and marked the end of the content downloaded from GitHub with `>>>>>>>`.
-(The string of letters and digits after that marker identifies the revision we've just downloaded.)
+(The string of letters and digits after that marker identifies the commit we've just downloaded.)

 It is now up to us to edit this file to remove these markers and reconcile the changes.